top of page

 Correct Your Posture Now

 There's no time like the present to improve your posture!
 Don't wait any longer.
-Poor posture can have negative impacts on both your physical and emotional wellbeing.
-Not only is it linked to lower self-confidence, decreased energy, and reduced alertness, but it can also impair lung function, circulation, and digestion, and cause significant musculoskeletal pain.
+Poor posture can have negative impacts on both your physical and emotional well-being.
+Not only is it linked to lower self-confidence, decreased energy, and reduced alertness, but it can also impair lung function, circulation, and digestion and cause significant musculoskeletal pain.
 Therefore, it's essential to correct your posture as soon as possible.

 Myofascial Release For Upper Traps!

 The function of the trapezius muscle is to stabilize and move the scapula.
 The upper trapezius elevates and upwardly rotates the scapula and extends the neck.
 It is a very common area to store tension, especially when working on a computer.
-Try the following self-myofascial release exercise you will enjoy the results.
+Try the following self-myofascial release exercise, and you will enjoy the results.

 5 of the Best Hamstring Exercises